jennifermulroy/Visiting-NYC/README.md

 # Tina's Visit to NYC

-Tina, here is a list of recommendations that include both brunch and places to stop for a drink and views of the city.
+Tina, I put together a list of recommendations that include restaurants for brunch and bars to stop in for a cocktail!

 **Brunch recommendations**

-One of my favorite brunch spots is [Barbounia](https://barbounia.com/), it does not have a view, but it is beautiful and is always a fun environment.
-It includes a $19 unlimited mimosas with brunch!
-[Bagatelle](http://bagatellenyc.com/about/) is a staple in NYC for wild brunches, it is a club scene if you want dancing and loud music!
-[RH Rooftop Restaurant New York
+One of my favorite brunch spots in the city is [Barbounia](https://barbounia.com/).
+It does not have a view, but it is beautiful and is always a fun scene, especially since it includes $19 unlimited mimosas with brunch!
+Next, I recommend [Industry Kitchen](https://www.industry-kitchen.com/), it is on the water in South Street, fairly close to the Memorial, with beautiful views of the Brooklyn and Manhattan bridges!
+If you are looking for a more 'wild' brunch, [Bagatelle](http://bagatellenyc.com/about/) is a club scene with loud music and dancing!
+Lastly, [RH Rooftop Restaurant New York
 ](https://www.restorationhardware.com/content/category.jsp?context=NewYork) is gorgeous.
-It is Restoration Hardware's restaurant inside their retail store.
-If you do not go there for brunch, I do recommend stopping there for a drink!
-And lastly, [Industry Kitchen](https://www.industry-kitchen.com/) is on the water in South Street, fairly close to the Memorial, with beautiful views of the Brooklyn and Manhattan bridges!
+It is in Restoration Hardware's retail store and has a cool vibe.
+If you do not go there for brunch, I recommend stopping there for a drink!

 **Drink recommendations**

-Since you will be downtown, I recommend stopping in at the [Dead Rabbit](https://www.deadrabbitnyc.com/) for a cocktial.
-It has consistently ranked as the best cocktails in the world!
+Since you will be downtown, I recommend stopping in at the [Dead Rabbit](https://www.deadrabbitnyc.com/) for a cocktail.
+It has consistently ranked as the world's best bar!
 You will not be disappointed!
+And if you have some spare time and would like a cocktail with stunning views, I recommend [Mr. Purple](https://www.mrpurplenyc.com) in Hotel Indigo!

+Let me know if you have any questions or want addiitonal ideas!

-List of Recommendations:
+**Summary of Recommendations**

 | Name of Place        | Place Type   | View   |
 |:---------------------|:-------------|:-------|